conda/ceps/cep-20.2.md

 ```

-#### CondaBuildSpec
+#### PackageSelector

-A `CondaBuildSpec` in the recipe is currently defined as a string with up to two whitespaces, looking like this:
+A `PackageSelector` in the recipe is currently defined as a string with up to two whitespaces, looking like this:

 ```
 <name> <version> <build_string>